 We provide ample opportunities to improve student readiness for the post-secondary level.
 Specifically, all of our courses assist them with graduating from high school and matriculating to college.
 In additon, our students are able to attend Night School sessions that will assist them with increasing their grade point average and credits.
-Also, we provide our students with several options to obtain community service hours.
+Also, we provide our students with several options to obtain community service hours throughout the school year.